 The proposed bill establishes the "Outdoor School for All" grant program aimed at enhancing outdoor educational opportunities for Minnesota students in grades 4 to 8.
 The legislation recognizes the importance of outdoor experiences for children's physical, emotional, and academic development, highlighting the disparity in access to these opportunities based on race, income, ability, and location.
 The program will provide grants to accredited overnight outdoor school providers and regional nonprofit learning centers that offer immersive, multiday educational experiences focused on outdoor-based learning activities.

-The bill outlines specific eligibility criteria for grant recipients, including the requirement for programs to integrate with local school curricula, utilize research-based educational methods, and promote the development of essential skills such as leadership and critical thinking.
+The bill outlines specific eligibility criteria for grant recipients, including the requirement to provide a residential educational experience that integrates with local school curricula and fosters essential skills such as leadership, critical thinking, and social-emotional development.
 Additionally, the program aims to ensure accessibility for underserved students, including those with disabilities.
-The bill also includes an appropriation of funds from the general fund for the program in fiscal years 2026 and 2027, emphasizing the state's commitment to fostering a connection between children and the natural world.
+The bill also includes an appropriation of funds from the general fund for the program in fiscal years 2026 and 2027, demonstrating the state's commitment to promoting outdoor education and equitable access to nature for all students.